State and Local Fiscal Recovery Funds (SLFRF)

 • The City's remaining SLFRF award was allocated by the City Council in February 2022

-• Implementation plans for Small Business, Mental Health, Youth, Seniors, Non-Profit Social Services, and Arts were developed in collaboration with Council Committees and approved by the City Council on September 2022.
-The development of the implementation plan for Digital Access/ Literacy is underway.
+• Implementation plans for Small Business, Mental Health, Youth, Seniors, Non-Profit Social Services, and Arts were developed in collaboration with Council Committees and were approved by the City Council by September 2022.
+The Economic and Workforce Development Committee oversaw planning for Digital Connectivity, and a contract was approved by the City Council in April 2023.

 Funded Programs

 The City allocated funds to programs to provide for a strong and equitable recovery.
 The City's focus areas, guiding principles, and community engagement efforts guided these decisions.
-The illustrations below provide a high-level summary of the City’s two-phased approach.
+The following table provides a high-level summary of the City’s two-phased approach.

 For more information on the ARPA programs visit the Funded Programs webpage.